What it does: Management consulting/business strategy advice

 BCG looks for “passionate, open-minded individuals, with a range of academic backgrounds and work experiences”.
 Obviously, it needs business, finance and economic grads.
 But it also employs people who’ve studied engineering, science, law, medicine and the humanities.
 There are three main career paths at BCG: Consulting; Knowledge and Analytics and Business Services.

 Getting a spot in BCG’s grad program is the corporate equivalent of being selected to join the Australian cricket team.
 The easy part of the process is an online application.
 This needs to include a cover letter, resume, academic transcripts and your geographical preferences in relation to BCG’s Australian offices.
 (The options are Canberra, Melbourne, Perth and Sydney.)
-The hard part comes if you’re invited in for BCG’s notoriously exacting case-study-based interviews.
+The hard part comes if you’re invited in for BCG’s notorious case-study-based interviews.
 After being questioned about your background and encouraged to volunteer any proof of leadership ability, you’ll be given a case study, usually one inspired by an actual BCG project.
 You’ll then be expected to devise solutions for the challenges your hypothetical client is facing.

 A 2016 Business Insider story ranked BCG as having the second-best paying grad program of its kind in Australia.
 Reportedly, you can expect a base salary of $75,000, a signing bonus of $5000 and a performance bonus of up to $16,500, not to mention a relocation allowance of up to $8,000.